dougeby/IntuneDocs/intune-user-help/remote-lock-your-device-cp-app.md

 Remotely lock a lost or stolen device from the Company Portal app for Windows 10.
 If supported on your device, the Company Portal app will lock your device's screen--no matter where it is.
 A passcode will be required to unlock it.

-Remote lock is supported on:
+Remote lock is supported on devices running:

 * Android
 * iOS
 * macOS
-* Windows 10
 * Windows 10 Mobile (if the device already had a passcode set)
 * Windows Phone 8.1 (if the device already had a passcode set)